Agent Ecosystem Testing

 headers** Header count 63

-*@Web is a Cursor UI composer feature, but the underlying mechanisms is WebFetch or mcp_web_fetch - more information in the Friction Note;
+*@Web is a Cursor UI composer feature, the underlying mechanisms are WebFetch and/or mcp_web_fetch, more in Friction Note

 **Optional field, measurement for raw track results only